thingsdb/ThingsDocs/v0/content/collection-api/mod_type/add.md

 Instead of a fixed initial value, a [closure](../../../data-types/closure) may be used.
 The closure will be called on each instance of the Type, with the instance as it's first argument.

 {{% notice warning %}}
-For types with *wrap-only* mode enabled there are no instances to migrate and therefore the `init` argument cannot be used.
+For types with *wrap-only* mode enabled there are no instances to migrate.
+Therefore it is not possible to use the `init` argument in combination with a *wrap-only* type.
 {{% /notice %}}

 The return value of the closure will be used as the new value, unless: